pacphi/tf4k8s/experiments/k8s/tas4k8s/README.md

 ## Preflight checklist

+### Have I provisioned a cluster with enough compute?

+Your workload cluster should consist of at least 8 nodes each with 4vCPU, 16Gb RAM and 60Gb storage.

+If you've provisioned a regional cluster (e.g., one with nodes balanced across availability zones, the same rule applies, each zone should have 8 nodes).

 ### Where are the install images sourced?

 If you intend to install a pre-release build of VMware Tanzu Application Service for Kubernetes, then edit `terraform.tfvars` so that it includes: